ocoretech/CTF-workbook/HackBookagram.md

                                                 Flag 4 found by using private key

-Try fuzzing out X-token for a GET request as well as POST request.
+Start up ffuf for X-token for a GET request as well as POST request.
 You find another endpoint called cookie, insert that in the url and check for the results.

-It says Invalid Endpoint, try using curl on the same POST request and see what content you can find through it.
-You will find some data in the descryption called "Login Cookie".
+It says Invalid Endpoint, try using the command curl on the same POST request and see what content you can find through it.
+You will find data in the description called "Login Cookie".
 You will find the cookie here and the fifth flag.

                                                 Flag 5 found by fuzzing the X-token

 On the googletagmanger website, try to see if there is a login page, and there is one after searching.
-Now we don't have the credentials but we we have the authentic cookie.
+Now we don't have the credentials but we have the authentic cookie.
 So insert some random credentials here and click on login.
 Now check burp suite for our login request and send it to the repeater.
 In the response tab we can't see a different cookie through which we can try to log in.

 You can try another thing, turn on the intercept on burp suite and check if there is a logout page on the domain.
 Check the response on burpsuite and here you can see that there is a different cookie called "user-login-cookie=deleted".
 Now insert our authentic cookie instead of "deleted" in the burpsuite and forward that request.
 On the domain we have logged in and we can see there is a dashboard containing different usernames and passwords and a delete records button.

-Click on the button and you will find your final flag with the challenge being solved
+Click on the "Delete Records" button and you will find your final flag with the challenge being solved